 I don’t typically buy handmade products, but for some reason, when the holidays approach, I find myself wanting all the Christmas crafts.
 There’s something special about a one-of-a-kind holiday craft that I can use year after year like a cherished heirloom.

 And I know I’m not the only one.
-That’s why making crafts to sell at your local holiday craft show is a great way to make extra money.
+That’s why making crafts to sell at your local holiday craft show is a great way to make extra cash.

-We’ve compiled 27 craft ideas to make and sell at a holiday fair.
+We’ve compiled 27 Christmas crafts to sell at a holiday fair.
 They are easy and fun to make.
 But, first, let’s look at a few quick tips so that you can sell as much as possible.

 Holiday craft fair tips for sellers